ionic-team/cordova-plugin-ionic/README.md

 npm run create-dev
 ```

 This will create a blank Ionic app in a local `tmp` directory with the plugin and dependencies installed, and the iOS platform added.
-Native plugin code is installed with `--link` and any changes to the typescript in `www` will be copied over into the app's `platforms/ios` directory.
+Native plugin code is installed with `--link` and any changes to the typescript in `www` will be copied over into the app's `platforms/ios` and `platforms/android` directories.

 ### Some other helpful dev commands